jeremy-friesen/canadian-politician-crimes/README.md

     time in office:
     source:
     ```
--   [Report issues](https://github.com/jeremy-friesen/can-pol-crimes/issues/new), such as bugs or incorrect data.
+-   [Report issues](https://github.com/jeremy-friesen/canadian-politician-crimes/issues/new), such as bugs or incorrect data.
--   [Suggest features](https://github.com/jeremy-friesen/can-pol-crimes/issues/new) or enhancements in design, accessibility, etc.
+-   [Suggest features](https://github.com/jeremy-friesen/canadian-politician-crimes/issues/new) or enhancements in design, accessibility, etc.
--   <button name="star button" action="/jeremy-friesen/can-pol-crimes/star">Star this repo</button> to boost the project's visibility.
+-   [Star this repo](/jeremy-friesen/canadian-politician-crimes/star) to boost its visibility :)

 #### Programmers/Designers/etc

--   Check the [issues tab](https://github.com/jeremy-friesen/can-pol-crimes/issues) for bugs and feature requests.
+-   Check the [issues tab](https://github.com/jeremy-friesen/canadian-politician-crimes/issues) for bugs and feature requests.
 -   Check [Features and Future Work](#features-and-future-work) for feature ideas.

 ## Tech